'Abbot Elementary' creator wants focus on show, not Kimmel - NewsBreak

 'Abbot Elementary' creator wants focus on show, not Kimmel

-LOS ANGELES — (AP) — "Abbott Elementary" creator-star Quinta Brunson said she'd rather focus on the show than Jimmy Kimmel's comedy bit that overshadowed her Emmy acceptance speech and prompted criticism.
+“Abbott Elementary” creator-star Quinta Brunson said she'd rather focus on the show than Jimmy Kimmel 's comedy bit that overshadowed her Emmy acceptance speech and prompted criticism.

 But Sheryl Lee Ralph, who received her own Emm y for the sitcom with a rousing song and speech, didn't duck the matter during a Q&A panel discussion Wednesday with TV critics.